Sniper rifle: History

+20th century

-During the Boer War, the latest breech-loading rifled guns with magazine and smokeless powder were used by both sides.
+During the Second Boer War, the latest breech-loading rifles with magazines and smokeless powder were used by both sides.
 The British were equipped with the Lee–Metford rifle, while the Boers had received the latest Mauser Model 1895 rifles from Germany.
 In the open terrain of South Africa, the marksman was a crucial component in battle.
 The Lovat Scouts was a British Army unit formed in 1899 that was renowned for the expert marksmanship and stalking skills of its personnel.
 The men wore ghillie suits for camouflage and were expertly skilled in observation.
 Hesketh Hesketh-Prichard said of them that "keener men never lived".
 After the Boer War, the Scouts became the first official sniper unit in the British Army.

 It was not until World War I that sniper rifles began to be used more regularly in battle and certain soldiers given specialized training to use such a rifle.
 In Germany, these trained snipers were given rifles with telescopic sights, which illuminated at night in order to improve their accuracy.
 German gunsmiths fitted the scope above the barrel for optimal accuracy.

-During the War, the accuracy of the sniper rifle was greatly improved.
-By the end of World War II snipers were reported to provide "reasonable accuracy" over 600 m with anything over this range being unpredictable.
-It was during World War I and II that the word ‘sniper’ began to be used commonly, whereas previously those who were armed with sniper rifles were referred to as sharpshooters, or marksmen.
+During World War I, the accuracy of the sniper rifle was greatly improved.
+By the end of World War II, snipers were reported to provide "reasonable accuracy" over 600 m with anything over this range being unpredictable.
+It was during World War I and II that the word ‘sniper’ began to be used commonly, whereas previously those who were armed with sniper rifles were referred to as sharpshooters or marksmen.